 I pressed the power button to turn on the phone and then dialed it.
-In a matter of a few seconds I could hear my wife’s phone ring, confirming that she still had her cellphone with her.
+In a matter of a few seconds, I could hear my wife’s phone ring.
+But I needed her to accept the call for me to confirm that she still had her cellphone with her.

-“Hello, my Love, how are you and the baby and where are you?”
+“Hello, my Love, how are you and the baby?
+Where where are you?”
 I sought to know in quick succession, anxiously speaking to the hearing of all.
-The phone was put on speaker as directed by the kidnappers, so they were fully in on my conversations.
+(The phone was put on speaker as directed by the kidnappers, so they were fully in on my conversations).

 I had started the phone conversation with “hello my Love” as I always did whenever I’m on phone with my wife.
 It didn’t matter to me that the kidnappers aimed their guns at me as I made the call.

-“We are all fine….now in the village,” she answered me.
+“We are all fine….now in the village,” she answered me, from the other side.